computeronix/docker-gunbot/README.md

 Key capabilities of this Gunbot container:

 - Latest version tag -> auto-builds with the latest stable version of Gunbot, when released
+- Supports custom SSL certificate (requires using persistent data)
-- Gunbot Betas are supported (requires using Persistant Data)
+- Gunbot Betas are supported (requires using persistent data)
-- Supports custom SSL certificate (requires using Persistant Data)
+- [Gunthy Marketplace](https://marketplace.gunthy.io/) custom configs are supported (requires using persistent data)

 # Licensing